leomcg/typing-game/README.md

 Type the sentence correctly and win.

 # Interesting UI
-Each letter will be highlighted green or red, depending if it was typed correctly
+Each letter will be highlighted green or red, depending on if it was typed correctly

 # Angular + Bulma css